Chapter 2 – Eligibility Requirements

 An asylee may adjust status to a lawful permanent resident if the asylee meets the following four requirements:

-The asylee has been physically present in the United States for at least one year after being granted asylum.
+•The asylee has been physically present in the United States for at least 1 year after being granted asylum.

 Applicants who fail to meet any of these requirements are statutorily ineligible for adjustment of status as an asylee.